Skilled Trades & Technical Sciences

 Intro to Welding A & B

-This introductory welding class teaches students the basics of Oxy-Acetylene welding and cutting, Wire Feed/Mig welding, SMAW (stick arc welding) and Plasma cutting.
-It also covers general and welding safety as well as general metal working procedures.
+This introductory welding class teaches students the basics of Oxy-Acetylene welding and cutting, SMAW (stick arc welding), Wire Feed/Mig welding, and Plasma cutting.
+It also covers general and welding safety as well as general metalworking procedures.

 Principles of Construction